groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/advanced-usage/extract-data-from-various-formats/extract-data-from-pdf-documents/extract-metadata-from-pdf-documents.md

 toc: true
 ---

-# Extract Metadata from PDF Documents in C# .NET

 PDF files often contain **metadata** such as the title, subject, author, creation date, and application used to generate the document.
 With **GroupDocs.Parser for .NET**, you can easily read these metadata properties programmatically using the [GetMetadata](https://reference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getmetadata) method.

 This guide shows how to extract metadata from PDF documents in C# step by step.